 - free time

 Governments also have principles and rules about how they deal with issues in society, and those principles and rules are called policies.

 Public policies are the basic principles and rules that government officials use to govern.

 Read the article, Policy Making: Political Interactions, courtesy of the Independence Hall Association.
-As you read the article, gather and record information about the steps in creating government policies on the How Are Policies Made Chart interactive below.
+As you read the article, gather and record information about the steps in creating government policies on the interactive below.
 Then, locate at least two other sources on how policy is made, using an online search engine.
-Add any new information and ideas you find to the chart:
+Add any new information and ideas you find to the interactive:

 Reflect on the following questions and discuss with your parent or teacher:

 - What are the biggest challenges in coming up with effective policies?